OfficeChromatography/OC_manager/README.md

 ## Manual Installation

-This procedure was tested on rasbian lite and desktop, downloaded 05-04-2018.
+This procedure was tested on rasbian lite and desktop, downloaded May 2018 and October 2020, respectively.

 ## First opening